jonathanhirz/godot_playground/README.md

 ##godot_playground

-simple a project to hold tutorial and poking arounds with godot engine
+simply a project to hold tutorial and poking arounds with godot engine